-- Detail on meetings/discussion with City prior to drafting the Plan. - Details on the form and scale of development location and extent of public use, access and facilities including infrastructure and justification for location. - Unauthorised access Identification of potential and active access points and ongoing review of management methods to control unauthorised access. - Vegetation & Fauna protection of significant or threatened species, including significant trees, ecological communities and fauna habitat, or other protected species of flora or fauna, and vegetation to be retained and cleared as well as how environmental impacts of development be minimised. - Protection of significant views and vistas, natural landscape and topographical features. - Dune stabilisation, erosion management, rehabilitation and revegetation. - Protection and management of any Indigenous and European Heritage sites. - Compliance with fire management requirements. - Coastal hazard risk management and adaptation. - Coastal processes and Coastal Aquatic Risk Assessment (CARA) stable or accreting beach, safe for swimming or other activities as per recommendation by Surf Life Saving Western Australia (SLSWA).
+- Detail on meetings/discussion with City prior to drafting the Plan. - Tenure and management of the coastal foreshore reserve, and coastal node(as defined in S.P.P 2.6) if included. - Details on the form and scale of development location and extent of public use, access and facilities including infrastructure and justification for location. - Unauthorised access Identification of potential and active access points and ongoing review of management methods to control unauthorised access. - Vegetation & Fauna protection of significant or threatened species and habitats, including significant trees, ecological communities and fauna habitat, migratory species including their nesting, breeding and roosting areas or other protected species of flora or fauna, and vegetation to be retained and cleared as well as how environmental impacts of development be minimised. - Protection of significant views and vistas, natural landscape, seascape and topographical features. - Dune stabilisation, erosion management, rehabilitation and revegetation. - Protection and management of any Indigenous and European Heritage sites. - Compliance with fire management requirements. - Coastal hazard risk management and adaptation which, for coastal nodes must include a Coastal Hazard Risk Management and Adaptation Plan. - Coastal processes and Coastal Aquatic Risk Assessment (CARA) stable or accreting beach, safe for swimming or other activities as per recommendation by Surf Life Saving Western Australia (SLSWA).
 The provision of a supporting Geotechnical Report to be provided for areas containing unstable landform such as karst or cliffs. - Relevant associated mapping of all spatial data.